qtumproject/qtumbook/part2/erc20-dapp.md

 We will use [mobx.js](https://mobx.js.org/), a reactive programming framework, to keep data and view synchronized.

+You can get the code at [qtumproject/qtumjs-dapp-erc20](https://github.com/qtumproject/qtumjs-dapp-erc20), and use it to jump start your own DApp project.

 # Brief Intro To Reactive Programming

 Most of the complexity in GUI programming is in synchronizing the underlying data and the UI state.
 When data changes, the UI also needs to change.
 Conversely, when the UI changes (say user inputs a number), the data needs to change.